 Is There a Line To Get into Vatican City?

-There are actually three different lines to enter the museums, and which line you end up in depends on whether you’re entering by yourself or if you’ve decided to do a guided Vatican tour.
-Here are the three different entrances and who goes in each one.
+There are actually two different lines to enter the museums, and which line you end up in depends on whether you’re entering by yourself or if you’ve decided to do a guided Vatican tour.
+Here are the two different entrances and who goes in each one.

 Individual Line